charlie-casserly/CV/README.md

 # Interests

-- Lifelong interest in gaming and more recently esports, or just spending time on my PC in general.
-I have always been a big user of the Internet, whether it's for knocking around on message boards or playing games with friends.
+- I have a lifelong interest in gaming and more recently esports.
+I have always been a big user of the Internet and spend a lot of time at my PC, whether it's for knocking around on message boards or playing games with friends.
 - I have played guitar for 17 years and began taking piano lessons in late 2019.
-Music and instruments are a big part of my life and I play almost daily, whether it's playing with other people or just practising to improve on my musical vocabulary.
+Music and instruments are a big part of my life and I play almost daily, whether that is playing with other people or practising to improve on my musical vocabulary.